Resolution of sigma-fields for multiparticle finite-state action evolutions with infinite past: Introduction

 \subsection{Organization}

 The organization of this paper is as follows.
 In Section \ref{sec: ex} we discuss an example.
 In Section \ref{sec: F-cliques} we prove Proposition \ref{prop: contr W} and discuss characterization of stationary probabilities.
 Section \ref{sec: proof} is devoted to the proof of our main theorem, Theorem \ref{thm: main}.
 In Section \ref{sec: non-stationary} we discuss the non-stationary case.
+In Section \ref{sec: app1}, as an appendix, we give the proofs for basic facts about the semigroup consisting of mappings.
+Finally, in Section \ref{sec: app2}, we discuss another example where the infinite convolution has at least two cluster points.